For HMRC nudge letter recipients

 Review the report — for free

-Up to 200 transactions classify free.
+Up to 200 transactions sort free.
 You see the full summary, the disposal breakdown, and Show Working before paying.
 No surprises.

 4. 4